Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Conclusion and Future Work

-In future work, we will investigate numerical metrics and analytical tools to assess multiplicity-based unfairness in a broader context, extending the notion beyond crisp binary classification.
+In future work, we will investigate numerical metrics and analytical tools to assess cross-model unfairness in a broader context, extending the notion beyond crisp binary classification.
 For example, we will study some of the techniques discussed briefly in Section~\ref{sec:related_work}.
+We will also look into strategies for integrating ground truth labels into calculation of cross-model fairness to capture the quality of each prediction.
 Moreover, we will look into developing methods to derive bounds on the most and least favourable treatment of each individual from within a given data set for a selection of predictive models.
-This should facilitate systematic identification of the disputable and stable regions, possibly leading to a new optimisation objective -- minimise the former or maximise the latter -- for training individually fair, robust and effective predictive models.
-Finally, we will explore the lower limit of utility for a fair classifier that always uses the most beneficial model from their collection determined by a given level of predictive performance.
+This should facilitate systematic identification of disputable and stable regions, possibly leading to a new optimisation objective -- minimise the former or maximise the latter -- for training cross-model fair, robust and effective predictors.
+We will also study the lower limit of utility for the fair-by-design classifier that always uses the most beneficial model from their collection determined by a given level of predictive performance.
+Finally, we will explore diverse prediction aggregation strategies for performance-equivalent models and investigate their suitability for different use cases, leading to alternative, less strict, notions of cross-model fairness.

-\begin{acks} This research was supported by the ARC Centre of Excellence for Automated Decision-Making and Society, funded by the Australian Government through the Australian Research Council (project number CE200100005); the Estonian Research Council (projects number PUT1458 and PRG1604); and the Dora Plus programme, sponsored by the European Regional Development Fund and Estonian government. \end{acks}
+\begin{acks} This research was supported by the Estonian Research Council (projects number PUT1458 and PRG1604); the Dora Plus programme, sponsored by the European Regional Development Fund and Estonian government; the ARC Centre of Excellence for Automated Decision-Making and Society, funded by the Australian Government through the Australian Research Council (project number CE200100005); and the Hasler Foundation (grant number 23082). \end{acks}